Treating PTSD With THC & CBD

-For those of you who are unaware, cannabidiol (CBD for short) is a naturally occurring and non-psychoactive compound of cannabis that is known for its anti-seizure, anti-anxiety, and anti-inflammatory properties.
-Former in a legality flux, thanks to the recently passed omnibus farm bill (which you can read about here), CBD products have been legalized throughout the entirety of the United States.
-This newfound accessibility has been a platform for advocacy regarding the clinical study of CBD and its interactions with various medical and psychological conditions.
-A mental disorder that is often a point of discussion when it comes to potential applications for clinical CBD-oriented research is PTSD.
-In studies, CBD has been shown to positively influence the cannabinoid system, helping one's brain work towards keeping them in a state of emotional homeostasis.
-With three of the defining symptoms of PTSD being hyperarousal, anhedonia (the inability to find pleasure in activities one normally takes pleasure in), and avoidance, CBD could be effectively used to reduce severity of this disorder's most common symptoms.
-For the millions in the United States who were suffer from PTSD following a traumatic event in their lives, the widespread legalization of CBD could be a safer alleviation of the burdening symptoms that accompany Post-Traumatic Stress Disorder.
+For those of you who are unaware, cannabidiol (CBD for short) is a naturally occurring and non-psychoactive compound of cannabis known for its anti-seizure, anti-anxiety, and anti-inflammatory properties.
+Former in a legality flux, thanks to the recently passed omnibus farm bill (which you can read about here), CBD products have legalized throughout the entirety of the United States.
+This newfound accessibility has been a platform for advocacy regarding CBD's clinical study and its interactions with various medical and psychological conditions.
+A mental disorder that is a point of discussion regarding potential applications for clinical CBD-oriented research is PTSD.
+In studies, CBD has positively influenced the cannabinoid system, helping one's brain work towards keeping them in a state of emotional homeostasis.
+Three defining PTSD symptoms are hyperarousal, anhedonia (the inability to find pleasure in activities one usually takes satisfaction in), and avoidance.
+CBD could be effectively used to reduce the severity of this disorder's most common symptoms.
+For the millions in the United States who were suffering from PTSD following a traumatic event in their lives, the widespread legalization of CBD could be a safer alleviation of the burdening symptoms that accompany Post-Traumatic Stress Disorder.

-Tetrahydrocannabinol (commonly referred to as THC) is a psychoactive cannabinoid that is known for its appetite stimulating and mood enhancing properties.
-While arguably the favorite acronym of cannabis enthusiasts everywhere, THC shows great potential in regard to the treatment of PTSD due to it sleep encouraging, anti-anxiety, and nightmare mitigating qualities.
+Tetrahydrocannabinol (commonly referred to as THC) is a psychoactive cannabinoid known for its appetite-stimulating and mood-enhancing properties.
+While arguably the favorite acronym of cannabis enthusiasts everywhere, THC shows excellent potential for PTSD treatment due to its sleep encouraging, anti-anxiety and nightmare were mitigating qualities.
 With the discovery of some SSRIs (a commonly prescribed class of antidepressant) being no more effective than placebos, the need for an effective treatment for PTSD is now larger than ever, and cannabis may be a qualified candidate.
-Unfortunately, unlike CBD, the 2018 Farm Bill did nothing in regard to the federal legality of THC.
-However, with each passing year, more and more states are accepting cannabis-friendly legislation that allows those in need to obtain marijuana.
-With some of the staple effects of marijuana use opposing the deficits created by Post-Traumatic Stress Disorder, those affected could benefit immensely from the use of cannabis, freeing them from having to rely on potentially ineffective medications that come with a host of negative side effects.
-As a safer alternative to pharmaceutical options the viability of cannabis as a treatment for PTSD is undeniably considerable despite this opinion having yet to be proven by clinical research.
+Unfortunately, unlike CBD, the 2018 Farm Bill did nothing concerning the federal legality of THC.
+However, with each passing year, more and more states accept cannabis-friendly legislation that allows those in need to obtain marijuana.
+With some of the staple effects of marijuana use opposing the deficits created by Post-Traumatic Stress Disorder, those affected could benefit immensely from the use of cannabis, freeing them from having to rely on potentially ineffective medications that come with a host of adverse side effects.
+As a safer alternative to pharmaceutical options, the viability of cannabis as a treatment for PTSD is undeniably considerable despite this opinion having yet to be proven by clinical research.